May 17 in History

 Greek musician, composer (born 1943)

-Evangelos Odysseas Papathanassiou, known professionally as Vangelis, was a Greek musician, composer, and producer of electronic, progressive, ambient, and classical orchestral music.
-He composed the Academy…
+Evangelos Odysseas Papathanassiou, mainly known professionally as Vangelis, was a Greek composer, arranger, performer and producer of music.
+He released material of wide musical genres such as electronic music,…

 Read More